Get started by searching below:

 • Zarontin®

 These drugs share several common side effects.
-Side effects include loss of coordination, dizziness, drowsiness, nausea, dry mouth, tiredness and uncontrollable eye movements.
+Side effects include loss of coordination, dizziness, drowsiness, nausea, dry mouth, tiredness, and uncontrollable eye movements.

 Surgery for Seizures

 In cases where mediation cannot control seizures, surgery may be an option.
-Epilepsy that cannot be controlled by medication can lead to health risks such as physical injury, drowning, mental health issues, memory decline, developmental delays and in some rare instances, sudden death.
+Epilepsy that cannot be controlled by medication can lead to health risks such as physical injury, drowning, mental health issues, memory decline, developmental delays, and, in some rare instances, sudden death.

 When surgery is performed on epileptic patients, doctors alter or remove the part of the brain where the seizures originate.
 Although surgery cannot cure cerebral palsy or epilepsy, it can help control and significantly reduce the occurrence of seizures.